 Dr. Burrell is a graduate of the University of Virginia (BA), Northern Illinois University (MM), and the University of Houston (DMA).
 She completed a four-year, 800-hour Feldenkrais training in 2013 through Institute for the Study of Somatic Education.
 As a practitioner, she sees professional musician clients and offers workshops to prevent and overcome injuries/difficulties associated with neurological issues, repetitive strain, and performance anxiety.

 As an active writer and blogger, Dr. Burrell is interested in sharing her teaching experience and research with the wider community of educators, musicians, and practitioners working with musicians and injury.
-She has recently published in the Journal for the Feldenkrais Guild of North America (2015), and will be featured in two new books The Feldenkrais Method in Creative Practice: Dance, Theatre, and Music to be released through Bloomsbury Press, London 2020, and Learning Through the Nervous System, Handspring Press, 2020.
+She has recently published in the Journal for the Feldenkrais Guild of North America (2015), and is a featured author in two new books The Feldenkrais Method in Creative Practice: Dance, Theatre, and Music, Bloomsbury Press, London 2021, and The Feldenkrais Method: Learning Through the Nervous System, Handspring Press, 2021.